 - Louis F. "Rick" Smith, Jr. started working for East Goshen Township in 1969 as a laborer, and has been Township Manager since 1987.
 In addition, he has served as President of the Chester County Managers Consortium.
 Mr. Smith served on the Chester County Water Resources Task Force which developed “Watersheds,” part of the Chester County Comprehensive Plan.
 Mr. Smith has received both the Larry Boling Award for Excellence in Local Government and the President’s Leadership Award from PSATS.
 He was appointed to the Board in 1998 and has served as Chair and Vice-Chair.

-- Robert G. Struble, Jr., is the Water Conservation Director at the Brandywine Red Clay Alliance, an organization that leads in protecting local watersheds and the environment, and is active in stream restoration efforts in the Brandywine and Red Clay watersheds.
+- Robert G. Struble, Jr., is the recently retired Water Conservation Director at the Brandywine Red Clay Alliance, an organization that leads in protecting local watersheds and the environment, and is active in stream restoration efforts in the Brandywine and Red Clay watersheds.
 He also serves as Secretary/Treasurer for the Chester County Conservation District and is a Board member of Dockstader Foundation, which supports environmental activities in Southern Chester County through grants and scholarships.
 Mr. Struble is a resident of East Bradford Township.
-He joined the Board in 1994 and in that time has been Vice-Chair and Treasurer.
-He has served as Chair since 2015.
+He joined the Board in 1994 and in that time has been Chair, Vice-Chair and Treasurer.

 The Authority was established in 1961 by the Chester County Board of Commissioners, under the PA Municipality Authorities Act, to implement the Brandywine Creek Watershed Workplan.
 From 1961 through 1994, in partnership with the U.S. Department of Agriculture, the Authority led the local efforts to implement the plan through the planning and construction of five regional flood control facilities and two regional water supply reservoirs.